homeaway/Android-Coding-Challenge/README.md

 5. Knowledge and usage of Android libraries and sdk’s
 6. Clarity of communications in comments and other documentation
 7. UI and UX -- while we don’t want you to spend any time creating custom icons or other assets, the app should look clean and generally obey the Human Interface Guidelines
+8. Coding challenge reviewers should be able to load your project into Android Studio and build an instance of your app into an emulator.
+If the reviewer needs to do any project configuration (i.e. add his/her own Foursquare API or Google Maps API keys) that is enough reason to reject your application.

 Oh, and don’t worry if your app has personality or a sense of humor.
 We want you to have fun!